TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-serviceunhealthy-iq-kafka-ml-services-spark.md

 The following steps may help you troubleshoot issues when a service running on HDInsight is down, won't start, or doesn't work as expected:

+* **Reboot your nodes.** If your node is unresponsiveness and/or you see that some services have not started, reboot the VMs using PowerShell or Rest API following the steps in the article [Reboot VMs for HDInsight cluster](https://docs.microsoft.com/azure/hdinsight/cluster-reboot-vm).
 * If you made customizations to your cluster by installing additional libraries, modifying configurations or .jar files, your changes may have impacted the health and performance of the cluster.
 You may want to undo your modifications, or create a new cluster and test each modification as you go.
 * If you're using a custom script action, review the logs associated with the script action to investigate whether they may be causing a problem.
 For more information, see [Troubleshooting](https://docs.microsoft.com/azure/hdinsight/hdinsight-hadoop-customize-cluster-linux#troubleshooting).
 * If you are having heartbeat issues with Ambari, see [Apache Ambari heartbeat issues](https://docs.microsoft.com/azure/hdinsight/hadoop/apache-ambari-troubleshoot-heartbeat-issues), or try restarting Ambari using the following command: sudo systemctl restart ambari-server